Concepts of Leadership

 Respected leaders concentrate on Be, Know, and Do (U.S. Army, 1983):

-- what they are [be] (such as beliefs and character)
+- who they are [be] (such as beliefs and character)

 - what they know (such as job, tasks, and human nature)